f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                   Attaching USB micro end of cable.

-  14. Connect the battery on the F1TENTH vehicle.
+  14. Connect the battery on the RoboRacer vehicle.
   15. Flip the switch on the power distribution board to the ON position.
   16. After several minutes, you should see a new drive become available on the host PC called "L4T-README."
 If you do not see this then either the flashing of the microSD card failed or your USB cable is bad or incorrect in some way (e.g. missing data lines).
   17. In addition to the new drive, you should also have a new Serial, COM, or TTY device available.
 On Linux and MacOS, this will be in the form of /dev/ttyACMx where x is a number.
 On Windows, this will be a new COM port.
 Open your terminal emulator software and connect to this new port using the following settings: